 Using pressure cooked millet to make millet porridge

-So I used Pacific Hemp Milk, Unsweetened, Original to reheat and rehydrate the millet, in a thick stainless steel saucepan, on low to medium heat, on the stove.
 I added vanilla, some nut butter I had in the fridge, toasted blanched, sliced almonds, some coconut oil, lots of cinnamon, and to give it a little boost, Lion’s Mane mushroom powder (great for mental focus and energy).
 And a pinch of salt (I didn’t use any salt when I cooked my millet, but if you do then maybe that’s enough).

-I finished it with one organic strawberry, few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
-I don’t like sweet food, but you can taste as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
+I finished it with one organic strawberry, a few frozen wild blueberries, more almonds and cinnamon, and a drizzle of Yacon Syrup.
+I don’t like sweet food, but you can taste it as you make it and you can add some more of your favorite sweetener to it: monk fruit (granulated or syrup), swerve, or stevia drops.
 This is an open canvas.
 Add chocolate, cacao nibs, other seasonal fruits, other nuts or nut butter, coconut flakes, etc. Add the cacao and make it a chocolate porridge if that’s what you feel like.
 You can also use any non-dairy milk you want, I happen to love hemp milk.

 Cook millet on the stove

 You can use millet that is already cooked and on the dry side, or you can also make it from scratch on the stove.
 For usual stove cooking, you will need one part millet to two parts water, but if you only make porridge, I would use half water, half hemp milk (or other milk).
-This gives it a creamier consistency and better taste for a porridge.
+This gives it a creamier consistency and a better taste for porridge.

 You will also need extra milk that you start adding once your millet has absorbed all the other liquid, to bring it to a creamy consistency.
 You add milk, stir and continue to cook on low heat until you like the consistency.
 Add the vanilla, cinnamon, coconut oil, the nut butter if using, mix well and add to a serving bowl.
 Top with your favorite ingredients.
 The whole process will take about 20-25 minutes, that’s why it’s easier if you have the millet already cooked and you just rehydrate it with milk.